JEFFERSON BARRACKS TELEPHONE MUSEUM

 wiring to make it work while the bottom houses two shelves that held the batteries.

-long distance transmitter and was guaranteed to ring more bells than any telephone produced by other factories, transmit speech better and farther than any other
+This six-bar telephone, known as a bridging telephone, features the Chicago genuine solid back long distance transmitter.
+It was guaranteed to ring more bells than any telephone from other factories, transmit speech better and farther than any others and outlast any other telephone.
+These statements were backed by the factory guarantee, which was "as good as a government bond.”

 Picture